GNOME/gimp-macos-build/README.md

 Fork adds modules related to GIMP and some gimp-specific patches to GTK.
 Currently build is done using CircleCI.

 Because CircleCI is not supporting gitlab [yet] there is a [GitHub mirror](https://github.com/GNOME/gimp-macos-build) of this repository.
+To get access to the Circle-CI build administration, packagers need to ask admin access to this Github repository.

 ## Before you starting